ADGEfficiency/energy-py/energy_py/envs/flex/readme.md

 ##  Flexibility environment
 Environment to simulate a flexbile electricity asset - ie a chiller.
-Also known as demnad side response.
+Also known as demand side response.

-Action space is a discrete action space.
+Action space is a discrete action space
 ```
 action = np.array([flex_action])
     action = 0 -> no op